-"Alcohol-impaired driving takes an enormous toll in the United States, killing approximately one person every 40 minutes," reports the National Highway Traffic Safety Administration (NHTSA).
-Almost 13,000 people were killed in alcohol-impaired driving crashes in 2007, and more than 1.46 million drivers were arrested for driving while impaired due to alcohol or narcotics (NHTSA, 2008).
-To reduce injuries and deaths, the NHTSA recommends use of II as part of a comprehensive sanctions program.
+Alcohol-impaired driving takes an enormous toll in the United States, killing approximately one person every 48 minutes (National Highway Traffic Safety Administration (NHTSA, 2010)).
+Almost 11,000 people were killed in alcohol-impaired driving crashes in 2009 (NHTSA, 2011a), and more than 1.4 million drivers were arrested for driving while impaired due to alcohol or narcotics (CDC, 2011)).
+This is less than one percent of the 147 million self-reported episodes of alcohol-impaired driving among U.S. adults each year (Beck et al in CDC, 2011).
+In addition, "the annual cost of alcohol-related crashes totals more than \$51 billion" (NHSTA in CDC, 2011).
+Given the severity of the problem and the multiple contributing factors, the NHTSA recommends use of II as part of a comprehensive sanctions program to reduce death and injury associated with impaired driving (NHTSA, 2011b).

-Impaired driving is a serious problem in Minnesota.
-In 2009, 141 people died and more than 2600 were injured in crashes identified as alcohol-related.
-Financial costs of impaired driving are high, amounting to more than \$255 million in 2009, including medical costs, lost productivity and property damage.
-Minnesota has enacted an increasing number of laws, strategies and programs to reduce the number of individuals who drink and drive.
+Minnesota is not exempt from this national epidemic.
+Minnesota crash data indicates that on average during each of the last five years, alcohol-related crashes accounted for 170 deaths and 400 serious injuries (DPS, 2011a).
+In 2010, 131 people died, nearly 2,500 were injured, and costs of more than \$238.9 million resulted from crashes identified as alcohol-related.
+This included medical costs, lost productivity and property damage (DPS, 2011b).
+Minnesota has enacted an increasing number of laws, strategies and programs to reduce the number of individuals who drive impaired.
 These efforts are associated with an overall decrease in the number of alcohol-related deaths and injuries.
 Between 1978 and 1989, the number of annual alcohol-related fatalities in Minnesota dropped from approximately 500 to 275.
-Since then, alcohol-related fatalities in Minnesota have ranged from a high of 273 in 1998 to a low of 141 in 2009 (DPS, OTS, 2009a).
+Since then, alcohol-related fatalities in Minnesota have ranged from a high of 273 in 1998 to a low of 131 in 2010 (DPS, OTS, 2009a; DPS, 2011b).

 Additional efforts, such as the use of technology that effectively reduces impaired driving and increases legal driving, are clearly needed.
-In 2009, the number of impaired driving incidents (implied consent or DWI conviction) exceeded 32,700.
+In 2010, the number of DWI incidents (implied consent or DWI conviction) exceeded 30,000.
+More than 500,000 (one in seven) Minnesotans with a driver license have a DWI on their record.
 While alcohol fatalities have slowly declined over the past few years, the percentage of traffic fatalities that are alcohol-related remains relatively constant at 30 to 40 percent.
-In 2009, 34 percent of traffic fatalities were alcohol-related.
+During 2008-2010, there were 1,287 traffic deaths, and of those, 435 (34 percent) were impaired driving related (DPS, 2011a).
 Recidivism rates are high, contributing to additional injuries and deaths.
-Approximately 41 percent of all first time DWI offenders recidivate and the likelihood of reoffending increases with each new offense (DPS, 2009a).
+Approximately 41 percent of all first time DWI offenders recidivate and the likelihood of reoffending increase with each new offense (DPS, 2009a).
 Personal, societal and monetary costs of alcohol-impaired driving continue to be a significant problem for individuals, the driving public, and the state as a whole.